How Do You Round to the Thousandths Place?

 - Misidentifying the Thousandths Place: Confusing it with the hundredths or ten-thousandths place.
 Always count three digits to the right of the decimal point.

 - Ignoring Carryover: Forgetting to adjust higher decimal places when rounding causes a digit to exceed 9.
-As an example, rounding 0.9995 to the thousandths place results in 1.000, not 0.999.
+Take this: rounding 0.9995 to the thousandths place results in 1.000, not 0.999.

 - Rounding Too Early: Rounding intermediate steps in multi-step calculations can lead to inaccuracies.
 It’s better to round only the final result.